hadikhanian/bina-woocommerce-payment/README.md

 ```

 3- create a zip archive

 4- upload on your wordpress

 ## How to use

-Go to WooCommerce > Settings > Payments & active any payment gateway.
+Go to WooCommerce > Settings > Payments

+Active any payment gateway and configure payment settings

 ## Change log